baboomerang/overclockSPD/README.md

-# readspd
+# overclockSPD
-A fast and easy way to read and write data to RAM SPD.
+Fast and easy ways to read and write data to RAM SPD.
+_will also include a gui for overclocking ram_

-Shell scripts that provide linux users with tools to easily modify data (timings, voltages, configuration...) from multiple sticks of RAM.
-Other tools currently out there such as Taiphoon Burner, TB2BIN, RWEVERYTHING... only run on Windows.
+These are scripts that provide linux users with tools to easily modify data (timings, voltages, configuration...) from multiple sticks of RAM.
+Other tools currently out there such as Taiphoon Burner, TB2BIN, RWEVERYTHING... only run on Windows. (which is unfortunate)

 ***It can also convert .emp files (created by Thaiphoon Burner) into .xmp files.***